Egg, Whole, Raw - 582mg lysine, 474mg arginine per 100g

 Lysine-Arginine Ratio Analysis

-Examples of foods with a high lysine-arginine ratio include dairy, fish, poultry, fruits, and vegetables.
-These foods can provide the body with enough lysine to compete with arginine, potentially reducing the risk of viral replication.
+Foods that have a high lysine-arginine ratio include dairy products, fish, poultry, fruits, and vegetables.
+These foods can supply the body with sufficient lysine to compete with arginine and inhibit the virus from replicating and causing symptoms.

 Because Egg, Whole, Raw contains slightly more lysine than arginine, increasing its consumption may benefit people who suffer from herpes, as it may boost the immune system.